robertpitt/Google-Plus-javascript-API/readme.md

 </script>
 ```

-oncethis is established you can then use the `GoogleAPI` variable to access any ofthe following methods:
+once this is established you can then use the `GoogleAPI` variable to access any ofthe following methods:

 - `getPerson(id, options, callback)`
 - `listByActivity(activityId, collection, options, callback)`